WalletScrutiny/WalletScrutinyCom/_android/com.btccloudminer.easy.md

 TrendMicro has a [Mobile threats analysis brief](https://www.trendmicro.com/en_us/research/21/h/fake-cryptocurrency-mining-apps-trick-victims-into-watching-ads-.html) detailing apps like these.

-Like in our old, review we downloaded the app and it was stuck in the loading screen.
+Like in our last review we downloaded the app and it got stuck in the loading screen.
 We tried it on 2 platforms.

 ## Old Review 2021-10-24